 Jodhpur or the Blue City as its known because of the distinctive shade of blue that is used to colour houses in the old city, lies in the Thar Desert in the state of Rajasthan.
 Since it lies on the route between Gujarat and Delhi, Jodhpur emerged as an important trading hub in the past.
 A former princely state of Marwar, it is now a popular tourist destination with several attractions such as forts, palaces, temples and handicrafts.

-The handicraft and tourism sector are the main drivers of the economy in Jodhpur.
+The handicraft and tourism sector are the main economic drivers.
 Wheat and red chillies are the main agricultural exports from the district.
-Because of its proximity to the Pakistani Border at 250 kms, the Indian Army, Air Force and Border Security Forces have a significant presence in the city.
+Because of its proximity to the Pakistan border at 250 kms, the Indian Army, Air Force and Border Security Forces have a significant presence in the city.

 Geographically, Jodhpur has access to materials used in the construction sector industry such as Sandstone, Rhyolite, Dolomite, Limestone, Jasper and Granite and accordingly stone processing is an important industry.

 As of the 2011 Indian census, Jodhpur city has a total population of about a million covering an area of about 214 square kilometers.
-To assess Jodhpur’s air quality, we selected a 30km x 30km domain.
+To assess Jodhpur’s air quality, we selected an airshed covering 30km x 30km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.